ballerina-platform/ballerina-distribution/examples/send-email/send_email.md

 # Email client - Send email

-The `email:SmtpClient` connects to a given SMTP server, and then sends emails to the server.
-An `email:SmtpClient` is created by providing host-name and required credentials.
-Once connected, `sendMessage` or `send` methods are used to send emails to the server.
+The `email:SmtpClient` connects to a given SMTP server to send emails.
+An `email:SmtpClient` is created by providing the hostname and required credentials.
+Once connected, the `sendMessage` or the `send` methods are used to send emails.
 An `email:Message` record, which contains the required information about the email can be passed to the `sendMessage` method.
 If additional information is not required, the `send` method can be used only with mandatory parameters such as `to`, `from`, `subject`, and `body`.

 ::: code send_email.bal :::